Um, What Am I Supposed To Do With My Partner's Balls?

 Do: Pay Particular Attention To The Seam

 The area between someone's two testicles (sometimes referred to as the “seam”) can be especially sensitive.
-Put your thumb on the side of their scrotum facing you, and your pointer finger on the side facing towards their back.
+Marin advises putting your thumb on the side of their scrotum facing you, and your pointer finger on the side facing towards their back.
 Very gently hold the skin between your fingers, and slide your fingers down the length of the sack.
 Let go and start over from the top.
 You can also stroke the seam with your tongue.

-Do: Use Your Mouth
+Do: Use Your Mouth On Their Balls

 - Lick their testicles.
 Play around with keeping your tongue wide and flat versus more pointy.